irphilli/tracker_api/README.md

                                           id:         847762630)          # Use the Story resource to get the story comments = story.comments                                                 #   comments without first fetching the story

+comment = story.create_comment(text: "Use the force!")                    # Create a new comment on the story

+comment.text += " (please be careful)"
+comment.save                                                              # Update text of an existing comment

 task = story.tasks.first                                                  # Get story tasks
 task.complete = true
 task.save                                                                 # Mark a task complete